How to conduct a job hazard analysis: JHA checklist

 You accomplish this by involving your workers and using OSHA’s Hierarchy of Controls:

 3. Engineering Controls: Is it possible to create a physical barrier between your workers and the hazard?
-If your workers are not directly exposed to the hazard, the likelihood of injury is reduced.
-Do workers have to do the grinding?
-Can you install larger machine guards?

 Once you have implemented your control measures: